philippmerz/data-pollution-mitigation/README.md

 - put all global config constants into `src/config/config.py` for easy readability and modification
 - better add too many print statements than too few.
 That way it's easier to keep track of what's happening when running the code
 - do `poetry add [package]` when adding a new package to the project

+## Running it on Different Data
+- Ensure that the data has the same format as the one that was used throughout the code
+  - A .csv file  with columns: auhtor_ID (str), post (str), female (int64)
+- If your data has other format, then change it to the previous specified format
+- Link the data with the project:
+  - Option1: Add the data to /data/raw folder by giving the name "gender"
+  - Option2: Navigate to config.py and change 'raw_data_path' variable value to your specific path location of the csv and your csv name

+## Suggestions for Extending
+- Adding more complex models like RNNs and LSTMs which can capture the sequential nature of text data.
+Testing on these might give different results than our approach
+- Make more robust embeddings with more complex LLMs that can caputre the semantic of the text better (eg. ChatGPT, Claude)